-Apple cider vinegar is effective in helping to treat various dog health problems.
+Reap the benefits of apple cider vinegar for dogs!
 Apple cider vinegar has anti-bacterial, anti-fungal, and detoxifying properties.
 It is good for the skin, for the joints, for digestion, and more.
 The health benefits of apple cider vinegar for dogs are amazing.
 Read on and find out more about the power of ACV!

 Apple cider vinegar (ACV) is a type of vinegar made by the fermentation of apple cider.
 Fermentation is a process in which sugars in a food are broken down by bacteria and yeast.

 In the first stage of fermentation, the sugars in the apple cider are turned into alcohol.
 Then, if the alcohol ferments further, you get vinegar.

 The main ingredient of apple cider vinegar is acetic acid, as well as some lactic, citric and malic acids.

 Many people believe that ACV is rich in vitamins, minerals, and more.
 But according to the USDA, ACV is rich in potassium but does not contain all the other nutrients that many sources claim it does.

 While on its own, ACV may not be as full of nutrients as many people think, but when combined with foods that are nutrient-rich, ACV helps the body assimilate such nutrients.
 So we can safely say that ACV is an important digestive aid, both for people and dogs.